soldatmat/PELLM/README.md

 # Protein Engineering with Large Language Models
-This repository contains source code developed as part of my diploma thesis.
+This repository contains source code developed as part of my diploma thesis available at https://dspace.cvut.cz/handle/10467/115759.

 - The three proposed MLDE methods are implemented in `code/de`.